asr319/ScoutOS/README.md

 The `ScoutOS` folder now contains a FastAPI backend with a Docker-based deployment setup.
 Run `docker-compose up` inside that directory to start the development stack.

-The stack now also includes a lightweight dashboard served from the `frontend` container.
-Visit `http://localhost:3000` after running Docker Compose to view active user and storage metrics.
+The stack now includes a React dashboard served from the `frontend` container.
+Visit `http://localhost:3000` after running Docker Compose to see live metrics update over WebSockets.

 For information on how to report security issues, see [SECURITY.md](SECURITY.md).